PedroTelesFCUP/Beam_weaver/README.md

 At interaction $t$, the probability Beam Weaver assigns to the binned event
-$\mathbf{Z_t}$ is the product of all the probabilities predicted by each and every active head of their respective outcomes $Z_{t,h}$, given the incident photon energy $E_t$, and any earlier outcomes required to predict their quantity.
+$\mathbf{Z_t}$ is the product of all the probabilities predicted by each and every active head of their respective outcomes $Z_{t,h}$, given the incident photon energy $E_t$, and any earlier outcomes required to predict their quantity (basically saved quantities already sampled within the same interaction).

 The binary mask $m_{t,h}$ serves to activate the heads $h$ applicable to the interaction.
 It's a simple binary value, when $m_{t,h}=1$,  $q^1=q$.
 When $m_{t,h}=0$, $q^0=1$.